Select your language

 General Introduction

-Allergies are complex multi-organ diseases.
-In Germany, 12.3 Mio people are affected by allergy alone (asthma not included), and the prevalence is still increasing.
+Allergies are complex, multi-organ diseases.
+In Germany, 20-30 M people are affected by allergies (asthma not included), and the prevalence is still increasing.
 Therefore, allergies nowadays are a widespread disease.
-Some allergies are life-threatening and/or pave the way for chronic diseases such as bronchial asthma as a sequel of a pre-existing allergic rhinitis (e.g. hay fever).
-These respiratory diseases are recurrent (like rhinitis), are prone to become a chronic illness, and affect the quality of life and overall activity.
-As a consequence, they lead to major socio-economic burden (Weißbuch Allergologie in Deutschland 2018).
+Some allergies are life-threatening and/or pave the way for chronic diseases, for example allergic rhinitis (e.g. hay fever) may transition into bronchial asthma.
+Similar to the allergic rhinoconjunctivitis, these respiratory diseases are chronic recurrent and lower the quality of life and overall performance.
+As a consequence, they are a major socio-economic burden (Weißbuch Allergologie in Deutschland 2025).

-Allergy is an immune reaction to substances of natural origin (from the natural environment) that are as such harmless.
+Allergy is a hypersensitivity response type I towards harmless substances in nature.
 Allergies are partly driven by both, a genetic predisposition and environmental factors.

 Projects of the RG Clinical and Molecular Allergology